How to Install Codex CLI on Ubuntu 26.04, 24.04 and 22.04

 Use Codex CLI on Ubuntu

 These Ubuntu commands install the terminal CLI.
 OpenAI also references Codex Web, IDE integrations, and a desktop app flow, but those are separate from the Ubuntu shell command installed here.
-Run codex --help whenever you need the complete current command list.
+Run codex --help for the current command list and codex doctor when you need a local install, auth, or runtime diagnostic.

 Interactive and Non-Interactive Prompts